For IMAGES click on GALLERY link above.

-To see some examples of commissioned work please see the GALLERY link above.
 For a full overview of past work scroll down to the list of projects below.

 Commissions start with drawing up designs, which usually includes the construction of a maquette (a small scale model).
 Once the design has been accepted, large scale works are constructed as an armature and then in clay.
 Once clay modelling is complete all work is inspected by the client and then cast in bronze.
 In such a way the client is able to be involved creatively at every level.
 This is public sculpture at its best, a shared process.

 Commissions differ from the conventional solo creative process of artmaking in that they are, at their very essence, a collaborative process.
 The sculptor / painter is part of a team of designers, dealing with a diverse range of intellectual, aesthetic and professional backgrounds.
 Commissioners may range from an individual to an organisation or group of people with a collective interest in completing the commission.
 There is a saying that a camel is a horse designed by a committee.
 This is very true of commissioned works where conflicts of opinion are inevitable.
 However, such conflicts are not to be avoided but rather seen as a vital ingredient in the artistic merit of this style of work, where success relies on the accommodation of ideas and the reconciliation of paradoxes.
 In resolving these conflicts a work is given tension, which is essential for the energy and structure of a work.
 In nearly all commissions completed to date such paradoxes have needed to be addressed.

 Commissions can include portraits, garden sculpture, drawings...whatever your imagination desires, just get in touch.